 The Big Go Block Party

 See Top Fuel dragsters, Funny Cars and Pro Stock cars and motorcycles up close.
 Meet your favorite NHRA drivers and get their autographs.
 Enjoy the cruise-in hot rod show.
 Test your driving skills on the Pennzoil driving simulator.
-Rock out to a live concert by rock band The Social Animals.
-Let the kids jump their energy out in the bounce houses, and much more!
+Rock out to live music, let the kids jump their energy out in the bounce houses and much more!

 This family-friendly event is absolutely free to attend, and it's always a huge hit.
 Click here for more details.